joachimdalen/bicepdocs/README.md

 ## Metadata

 In certain situations you want to append metadata to your module files.
 This metadata can be provided to the documentation by adding the following `metadata` definition to your module.

-**The name of the definition must be `moduleDocs`.**
+The keyword can be changed in the configuration file.

 ```bicep
 metadata moduleDocs = {